 Interviewers are well aware of the old ‘stating-a-weakness-that-is-really-a-strength’-trick, and they won’t fall for it.

-Plus, by responding this way, what you are really communicating to the interviewer is that you may not be completely trustworthy, lack self-awareness, and you’re not taking responsibility for your own growth and development.
+Plus, by responding this way, you signal to the interviewer that you may not be completely trustworthy, lack self-awareness, and may not take responsibility for your own growth and development.

 And it most certainly won’t set you apart from other candidates since this is how most people choose to answer this question.